egrullon/SubSimple/README.md

 This is free software and you are free to change and redistribute it.

 # Description:
-A simple subdomains of websites enumeration tool.
+A simple sub-domains of websites enumeration tool.

 # Install:
 You can install cloning this Git Repository: